Judicial Review for Immigration

 You can be assured that we have overseen many judicial review cases, and understand not only the process but also the pitfalls to avoid.
 We will always be fully transparent and open with you.
 If we believe your case lacks merit, or if there is a risk implicit in your case, we will explain this to you.

 The Pre-Action Protocol is a series of best practice procedures designed to be undertaken prior to bringing a claim for judicial review.
 The Protocol is aimed at ensuring parties exchange information and tries to encourage an early settlement through alternative dispute resolution methods such as mediation and/or negotiation.

 As part of the Pre-Action Protocol, we will send the Home Office a ‘Letter Before Claim’.
 This will set out the details of the immigration decision being challenged and the date the refusal took place.

 The Home Office should reply to the Letter Before Claim within 14 days.
 Failure to do so could result in court sanctions.
 We will keep a close eye on the time-frames, ensuring your claim does not become time-barred because of Home office inaction.

 Often the receipt of a Letter Before Claim is enough to encourage the Home Office to review their original conclusion and provide a positive decision.
 This saves our clients time, money and stress, allowing them to continue with their lives.

 To find out more about how we can assist you with a Judicial Review claim, please contact our London office on 020 3372 5125 or complete our online form to make an appointment.
-Find out more information on our fees here.
+Find out more information on our fees and timescales here.